jluchman/domir/README.md

 ### Linear Model Revisited

-`domin` is fit metric agnostic and, as such, one component of its flexibility is in allowing the user to apply any applicable fit metric for a model for the purposes of relative importance analysis.
+`domin` is fit statistic agnostic and, as such, one component of its flexibility is in allowing the user to apply any applicable fit statistic for a model for the purposes of relative importance analysis.

-In this example, the explained variance *R*<sup>2</sup> is swapped with an alternative, but nonetheless applicable, fit metric: the McFadden pseudo-*R*<sup>2</sup> as implemented by the `{pscl}` package.
+In this example, the explained variance *R*<sup>2</sup> is swapped with an alternative, but nonetheless applicable, fit statistic: the McFadden pseudo-*R*<sup>2</sup> as implemented by the `{pscl}` package.

 Note the use of the pipes to `capture.output` and `invisible`.
 These are